Airbus unveils new Beluga XL flying 'whale'

 The brand new BelugaXL (Airbus A330-700L) was unveiled in Toulouse, France, earlier this week with a very special paint job.

-Its new livery includes a whale-style nose cone, sparkling blue eyes and a smiling mouth.
+Its livery includes a whale-style nose cone, sparkling blue eyes and a smiling mouth.

 Airbus tweeted an image of its super-sized transporter jet's makeover along with the caption, "Whale hello there!
 Introducing the new BelugaXL dressed up in its livery for the first time"!